-In a way, this thwarted voyage and additional grief make it easier to relate to the immigrants and refugees whose voyages were hindered (and still are).
+In a way, this thwarted voyage and additional grief make it easier to relate to the immigrants and refugees whose voyages are hindered.
 It must be an incomprehensible Melancholy Seaness to be unable to complete or make your voyage to a new life.
 Devastating.
-This makes the tyranny of distance even more palpable.
+It makes the tyranny of distance even more palpable.
 Life has a way of keeping us real.

 So our voyage is unexpectedly finished in Finland.

 As I farewell one of the elderly actors, a tall, charming man who, like my father, also grew up in former East Germany and fled to Cologne, he says, “Grüß Berlin!
 Spuck in die Spree von mir.”